Atlanta Car Accident Lawyers

 If you win your case, you will be entitled to recover damages for many of the losses you have sustained that are related to the accident.
 This includes both economic damages and noneconomic damages.
 Economic damages compensate you for your actual expenses.
 These are the easy-to-quantify losses such as medical bills, property damages, and lost wages.
 You can justify your economic damages using evidence such as bills, receipts, medical records, and estimates.

-Noneconomic damages refer to the intangible losses you suffered as a result of the crash.
+Noneconomic damages refer to the intangible losses you suffered as a result of the car crash.
 This includes emotional, mental, and psychological harms.
 While harder to calculate than economic damages, you can prove noneconomic damages using evidence such as field expert testimonies, mental health records and diagnoses, and convincing input from the car accident lawyer handling your auto accident case.

 Note: Generally, the more severe your physical injuries and the more substantial your economic damages, the more noneconomic damages you will receive.

 Some of the Damages That are Recoverable Include Those for the Following:

 - Current and future medical bills, including emergency room care, hospital bills, surgeries, prescriptions, follow-up visits